wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Pepredations in the Chesapeake — Havre-de-
+Pepredations in the Chesapeake--Havre-de-
 Grace burnt by the British under Adm*
-Cockburn — attack on Crany Island — -
+Cockburn--attack on Crany Island---
-Hampton taken by the British — outrages.
+Hampton taken by the British--outrages.